NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 ## Dealing with Different Extents

 The extents are slightly different.
 Let's write a if statment that checks the extents and crops them in case they are different.

-Note this could become a function that you use over and over!
+Note: this could become a function that you use over and over!
 If you used it that way you'd want to implement a crop of BOTH datasets just in case neither are perfectly within the overlap region.